Gamezz123/Lambda_project_1/README.md

 database code will run in mysql workbench but if your system dont have mysql workbench then please create a database name 'saurabh' then  create a table name 'Lambdaaa' .
 In this table create columns name in order 'username1' , 'password1' , 'email1' , 'phone1'
-first three hve the 'datatype varchar(30)' and the 'phone1' has data type 'BIGINT'
+first three hve the 'datatype varchar(30)' and the 'phone1' has data type 'BIGINT'<br />

+coderzzz123 and gamezz123 are my github account